AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 ## Overview {#overview}

-This article explains the workflow required to activate audience data in Adobe Experience Platform batch profile-based destinations, such as cloud storage and email marketing destinations.
+This article explains the workflow required to activate audiences in Adobe Experience Platform batch profile-based destinations, such as cloud storage and email marketing destinations.

 ## Prerequisites {#prerequisites}

-To activate data to destinations, you must have successfully [connected to a destination](./connect-destination.md).
+To activate audiences to destinations, you must have successfully [connected to a destination](./connect-destination.md).
 If you haven't done so already, go to the [destinations catalog](../catalog/overview.md), browse the supported destinations, and configure the destination that you want to use.

 ## Select your destination {#select-destination}